F24

 How to Fix / Troubleshooting

-Safety First: Unplug the dryer and shut off gas (if applicable) before servicing.
+Safety First: Unplug the dryer and shut off the gas supply (if applicable) before servicing.

 - Step 1 – Locate inlet thermistor: On models equipped with an inlet thermistor, it is typically mounted near the air inlet or on the front bulkhead.